Mary Jane Watson (2002 film series character)

 Mary Jane "MJ" Watson is a fictional character in Sam Raimi's Spider-Man film series.
 Based on the character of the same name, she is portrayed by Kirsten Dunst.
-In the films, Mary Jane is Peter Parker's next-door neighbor, childhood crush, and primary love interest.
-Though Mary Jane dates several other men in the first two films, she ultimately falls in love with Peter and Spider-Man and discovers they are one and the same.
-Despite his strong feelings for her, Peter initially declines a relationship with her in order to keep her safe, but they eventually become a couple in the end.
+In the films, Mary Jane is Peter Parker's next-door neighbor, childhood crush and primary love interest.
+Though she truly only loves Peter Parker, MJ dates other men throughout the trilogy due to his absence.
+Despite his strong feelings for her, Peter initially declines a relationship with her in order to keep her safe, but in Spider-Man 2 (2004) after MJ discovers that Peter is Spider-Man, she enters a relationship with him despite the risks to her safety.

-Despite being portrayed as a damsel in distress throughout the film series, Dunst's interpretation of the character has been generally well-received.
+Despite criticism of her character for adhering to the damsel in distress archetype during the trilogy, Dunst's interpretation of the character has been generally well-received.

 Character design and portrayal

 Comic book origins

 Mary Jane Watson was first introduced into Spider-Man comics story-lines in The Amazing Spider-Man #42 in 1966, despite being mentioned earlier in the comics.
 She was conceived as competition to Gwen Stacy as Spider-Man's primary love interest, and is characterized as a free-spirited, outgoing personality as opposed to Gwen's more serious, academic nature.
 Peter Parker initially dates Gwen after he stops going out with Mary Jane due to what he sees as her shallow personality while Mary Jane refuses to be tied down in one relationship.
-Despite this, Mary Jane became more popular with fans and following Gwen's death in the comics, Peter and MJ begin to rekindle their relationship and eventually marry despite ups and downs in the comics.
+Despite this, Mary Jane became more popular with fans and following Gwen's death in the comics, Peter and Mary Jane begin to rekindle their relationship and eventually marry despite ups and downs in the comics.